 Ultimately, the proof is in the pudding, and from the enormous popularity and record-breaking sales of the Harry Potter, Twilight and Hunger Games series’ this triple threat approach is fast becoming the new standard in Teen Fantasy Adventure.

-A huge thank you is due to our sponsor Lexington Carpet Cleaning!
-If you want to learn more about them, click here!
+A huge thank you is due to our sponsor Kamm Star Contractors.
+If you’d like to learn more about them, click here!